CHA2DS2–VASc score: CHA2DS2-VASc

+CHA2DS2-VA

+In 2024, the CHA2DS2-VA score was proposed in the latest ESC guidelines to simplify the CHA2DS2-VASc score by removing the sex category, albeit with Level of Evidence C (ie.consensus).
+This modification was introduced in response to discussions about the role of female sex as an age-dependent stroke risk modifier rather than an independent stroke risk factor per se.

+The 2024 ESC guidelines justifies the use of the non-sex CHA2DS2-VASc (i.e. CHA2DS2-VA) because '... the inclusion of gender complicates clinical practice both for healthcare professionals and patients' and '... it also omits individuals who identify as non-binary, transgender, or are undergoing sex hormone therapy.

 Treatment recommendations

 The CHA2DS2-VASc score has been used in the 2012 and subsequent European Society of Cardiology guidelines for the management of atrial fibrillation.
 The 2014 American College of Cardiology/American Heart Association Task Force on Practice Guidelines and the Heart Rhythm Society guidelines also recommend use of the CHA2DS2-VASc score.

-The European Society of Cardiology (ESC), and National Institute for Health and Care Excellence (NICE) guidelines recommend that if the patient has a CHA2DS2-VASc score of 2 and above, oral anticoagulation therapy (OAC) with a vitamin K antagonist (VKA, e.g. warfarin with target INR of 2-3) or one of the direct oral anticoagulant drugs (DOACs, e.g. dabigatran, rivaroxaban, edoxaban, or apixaban) is recommended.
+The European Society of Cardiology (ESC), and National Institute for Health and Care Excellence (NICE) guidelines recommend that if the patient has a CHA2DS2-VASc score of 2 and above, oral anticoagulation therapy (OAC) with a vitamin K antagonist (VKA, e.g. warfarin with target INR of 2–3) or one of the direct oral anticoagulant drugs (DOACs, e.g. dabigatran, rivaroxaban, edoxaban, or apixaban) is recommended.

 If the patient is 'low risk' using the CHA2DS2-VASc score (that is, 0 in males or 1 in females), no anticoagulant therapy is recommended.

 In males with 1 stroke risk factor (that is, a CHA2DS2-VASc score=1), antithrombotic therapy with OAC may be considered, and people's values and preferences should be considered.
 Even a single stroke risk factor confers excess risk of stroke and mortality, with a positive net clinical benefit for stroke prevention with oral anticoagulation, when compared to no treatment or aspirin.
 As mentioned above, thromboembolic event rates differ according to various guideline treatment thresholds and methodological approaches.